< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Interstate TDR-1 attack drone

 The end score seemed encouraging, but it wasn't enough to stave off cancellation.
 The TBM-1Cs were dumped into the ocean to dispose of them, while the personnel were reassigned to other duties.
 It was a bitter pill to swallow for the program's officers and men, but by that time the war was clearly going to be won by other weapons, and the TDR-1 was no longer seen as particularly relevant.
-Apparently some further work was done a "TDR-3" that featured radial engines -- but though a picture of such a machine survives, it may have been a mockup, and it's unclear if it ever actually flew.
+Apparently some further work was done on a "TDR-3" that featured radial engines -- but though a picture of such a machine survives, it may have been a mockup, and it's unclear if it ever actually flew.

 It is also unclear in hindsight if killing off the TDR-1 was the wrong decision.
 The TDR-1 had some potential, but the television system was very crude, with poor contrast and resolution.
 It was only adequate for picking out large distinct targets in relatively bright daylight conditions, and the complexity of the bulky electronics suggested that keeping things working in rough field conditions would be troublesome.
 The video link back from a drone was also easily jammed; the Allies had quickly developed jammers to neutralize German radio-guided glide bombs, and there was nothing to prevent the Axis powers from developing simple jammers of their own to neutralize the assault drones.